-Are your houseplants starting to look sad?
 Are the leaves yellowing, drooping, or starting to fall off?

 These tiny bugs can cause a lot of damage to indoor plants if left untreated.